 Things to consider:

-- Having a plan is important.
-Nobody really wants a detailed financial plan – but a simple cash flow projection will always add value to the proposal.
+- Financial Planning: Having a plan is important.
+Nobody really wants a detailed financial plan – but where a short term bridge is not being considered, then a 3-5 year cash flow projection will always add value to the proposal.
 Having a thought-out exit plan is critical.
 As is having a back-up plan!
 No two transactions are the same, and you may want to hold some properties, refinance or sell to exit.
 You may want a short term loan with interest rolled-up, a long term mortgage or some other structure – or for a smaller amount maybe an unsecured facility.

-- Finally, the lenders will want to know that you have some skills or experience.
-If you are new to development, the expectation will be that you will have a jv partner working with you who may add value to the process and has demonstrated successful builds, or flips in the past.
+- Experience: Finally, the lenders will want to know that you have some skills or experience.
+If you are new to development, the expectation will be that you will have a jv partner working with you, coupled to an experienced builder – who may add value to the process and has demonstrated successful builds, or flips in the past.

-Borrowing money is not a minefield, and nor is it particularly arduous – even if some lenders are still mired in red tape!
-We are here to talk and walk you through the process, and will endeavour to do what we can in our small way to contribute in making your plans and dreams a reality.
-We specialise in unregulated funding to businesses, and regulated residential second mortgage lending.
+Borrowing money is not a minefield, and nor is it particularly arduous.
+Quotes can be provided quickly, but a secured process will inevitably take much longer than an unsecured fdacility.
+We are here to talk and walk you through the process, and will endeavour to contribute in making your plans and dreams a reality.

 accessfunds, helping small businesses unlock opportunities.